CurryTang/bomb_lab_solution/README.md

   4010f3:	c3                   	retq
 ```
 After inspecting the code, you should figure out that the length of the string must be 6.
 Then you set a breakpoint at 4010b3 and find the target string to be "flyers".
 Up till now, there shouldn't be any difficulties.

-Then the tricy part comes.
+Then the tricky part comes.
 You encounter with a loop and you can't find out what it is doing easily.
 However, you know that the loop is doing some transitions on your input string.

 I try a input sequence "aaaaaa" and get the value after transitions doesn't change at all, which means that the output of a given input is unique.
 Then you can solve this problem by making a table(Yeah, it may seem silly, but I think it's the most convenient way).
 I will list some transitions here:

 | alpha | after transition |
 |-------|------------------|